samkos/decimate/docs/what_is_decimate.rst

 .. image:: images/healing_workflow.png

-Decimate also allows the user to define his own mail alerts that can be sent at any point of the workflow through a call to a python method.
-This feature will also be available from bash in a next version.
+Decimate also allows the user to define his own mail alerts that can be sent at any point of the workflow.

 Some customized checking functions can also be designed by the user.
 Their purpose is to validate if a step of the workflow